 11. Blackpool Pleasure Beach, Lancashire

 The UK’s most visited tourist attraction, Blackpool Pleasure Beach features in this list because of its unfailing and cherished legacy.
-The beach’s sand and water are admittedly not the cleanest (a major clean-up is underway), but it’s the backdrop of frenetic resort town and scream-filled theme park dating back 100 years that provide the charm.
+The beach’s sand and water have benefitted from a major clean-up – Blackpool South Beach is now the only Blue Flag beach in the North West.
+But it’s the backdrop of frenetic resort town and scream-filled theme park dating back 100 years that provide the charm.